allanrehhoff/framework/docs/manual/Request_and_response.md

 > For instance, if the `Accept` header contains `text/json`, while valid according to standards the `application/json` is widely adeopted by clients and will therefore be included in the `Content-Type` response header

 > [!NOTE]
 > For security reasons accepting content types `application/json` and `application/xml` are disabled by default.
-> To enable these, edit the `config/request.jsonc` file accordingly.
+> Responding with these types, must be enabled explicitly, depending on use case.

+The clients content type preferences will be negotiated the following, in listed order:
+- Application wide config
+- Event listeners
+- Class attributes
+- Method attributes

 Any views set by controllers will not be rendered if client accepted content type is different from HTML.

-Current supported formats are:
+Current supported content types are:

 > **HTML (Default)**
 > `Accept: */*`